You are here

 Pedagogy: We conduct both small and large scale experiments to test the impacts of different teaching methods on student learning, attitudes and motivation, and skills development.
 Small scale projects include evaluating a single learning activity in an interview or classroom setting.
 Larger scale projects include redesigning an entire course or course sequence using new or evidence-based teaching methods to achieve different learning outcomes.

 Other interests: Our lab also explores student reasoning and understanding more broadly.
-A significant focus has been on student understanding of statistics, data analysis, and measurement uncertainty.
+This includes evaluating learning through technology, how students make sense of statistics, data analysis, and measurement uncertainty.
 We are also interested in understanding how and why students choose and persist in their major of study.
 This area focuses especially on underrepresented groups in STEM.
 Lastly, we are also interested in exploring the relationship between coursework and student research experiences.
 Given their well-documented benefits, understanding the mechanisms and characteristics of undergraduate research experiences could help inform other classroom teaching (especially labs).

 Holmes, N.G., Wieman, C., Bonn, D.A.
 (2015) Teaching critical thinking.
 Proceedings of the National Academies of Sciences, 112(36), 11199-11204, 10.1073/pnas.1505329112

 - Holmes NG, Olsen J, Thomas JL, Wieman CE (2017) Value added or misattributed?
 A multi-institution study on the educational benefit of labs for reinforcing physics content.
 Phys Rev Phys Educ Res 13(1):10129.

 Holmes, N.G.
 Wieman, C.E.
 (2016) Examining and contrasting the cognitive activities engaged in undergraduate research experiences and lab courses, Phys.
 Rev. Phys.
 Educ.
 Res.
 12, 020103